aparker611/gta_data/README.md

 ## Goal
-The main task of this project is to train my project management and train my coding while using github
+The main task of this project is to train my project management and train my coding while using github.